 We do this through:

-- disease surveillance, for example testing anyone with symptoms
+- testing anyone with symptoms

-- testing for and tracing all potential cases
+- testing and tracing potential contacts

-- isolating cases and their contacts
+- isolating cases and their contacts.

 New Zealand’s vaccine plan